curityio/oauth-agent-kotlin-spring-fapi/doc/Setup.md

 ## Run Integration Tests

-You can run Spock integration tests with the following command, which spin up an instance of the API.\
+Run Spock integration tests with the following command.\
-Integration tests use Wiremock to mock responses from the Curity Identity Server and do not \
+This spins up an instance of the API that uses a test configuration.\
-need any external dependencies.
+Integration tests use Wiremock to mock responses from the Curity Identity Server.

 ```bash
 ./gradlew test --rerun-tasks